pulumi/pulumi/docs/design/packages.md

 * Similarly, two types can be paired up to make a map type using `map[K]V`, where `K` is the type of keys used to index into the map and `V` is the type of value inside: e.g., `map[string]number` and `map[string]record`, and so on.
-  Note that only the primtive types `bool`, `number`, and `string` can be used as keys for a map type.
+  Note that only the primitive types `bool`, `number`, and `string` can be used as keys for a map type.
 A map type with a value type `V` that belongs to the `record` subset of types is also a `record`; otherwise, it is a `class`.

 As with JSON, all numbers are [IEEE 754 64-bit floating point numbers](